Pao de Queijo – Brazilian Cheese Bread

 In Brazil these are eaten as a snack, often with hot chocolate.
 I like them as a snack, as breakfast, or with a bowl of soup.
 For the classic French recipe that this bread was possibly inspired by, check out my video on how to make gougères.

-A couple of times out of dozens, I have had my pao de queijo dough turn out too soft to hold its shape when portioning out.
-I am not sure why this happens occasionally, but my solution is to cover and refrigerate the dough for a couple of hours to firm up.
-Then it is easy to portion.
+A couple of times out of dozens, I have had my pao de queijo dough turn out too runny to hold its shape when portioning out.
+I am not sure why this happens occasionally, but the best solution is to cover and refrigerate the dough for a couple of hours to firm up.
+Don’t keep adding flour!
+Just put it in the fridge for a bit.

 Pão de Queijo video – scroll down for recipe